adg36/sql-learning-log/cooper-lawrence-query.md

 ## Reflection
 I’m glad I solved this independently and got a correct result, but it also made me reflect on algorithmic thinking vs set-based reasoning in SQL:

-My version is more compact but relies on understanding how GROUP BY and HAVING interact with filtered joins.

 The suggested approach emphasizes clarity and traceability — breaking the problem into smaller queries that could be debugged or tested separately.

-I think both are valid.
-In fact, my approach works because the schema doesn’t contain duplicate actor-movie pairs (or if it does, it's not enough to break the logic).
-But in a more complex or messy real-world dataset, the step-by-step method might be more robust.
+Although I think both are valid, I acknowledge that, in a more complex or messy real-world dataset, the step-by-step method might be more robust.

 ## What I Learned
 Writing SQL is often like solving a puzzle — and there are multiple correct paths.